 -I understand, sir, but I see that your passport has been expired for five

 This is not a joke to be told today to any unhappy Muslim of the two million forcibly held in concentration camps in Xinjiang, in the dusty western edge of today’s totalitarian China.

 Nor would it appease any of the twenty-six million unhappy North Koreans, who endlessly agonize under the despotism of a single family without any moral scruples on the pretext of having all been “freed” by the no less totalitarian grandfather, Kim Il-Sung in 1948.

-And so, all these challenges of the present day may also become clearer to us in light of Orwell’s work: we either stop that totalitarian tidal wave as anticipated by George Orwell, or, more realistically, we will drown in the mortal monotony of a worldly controlled society by Big Brother, born this time as a rhetorical alternative in Silicon Valley.
+All these challenges of the present day may also become clear to us in light of Orwell’s work: we either stop that totalitarian tidal wave as anticipated by George Orwell or, more realistically, we will drown in the mortal monotony of a worldwide society controlled by Big Brother, born this time as a rhetorical alternative in Silicon Valley.